dialoguemd/covid-19/README.md

 # What is it
 The purpose of this app is to deliver accurate personalized information from trusted Canadian medical sources regarding COVID-19.

+This service personalizes the information about the virus based on user's individual situation.
+All content is vetted by Canadian medical professionals.

 ## Running locally